frostybee/javafx-template/README.md

 1. Clone this repository
 2. Remove the `.git` directory
 3. Add the cloned directory structure to your local repo (if you already have one)
+4. Open the project with NetBeans
+5. Using NetBeans, build the project to resolve the dependencies
-4. Change the project name in `settings.gradle`
+6. Change the project name in `settings.gradle`
-5. Rename the default Java package in `MainApp.java` and `MainAppController.java`.
+7. Rename the default Java package in `MainApp.java` and `MainAppController.java`.
-6. Change the value of the `mainClass` class property in `build.gradle`.
+8. Change the value of the `mainClass` class property in `build.gradle`.
 A fully-qualified name of the class containing the main method that you want to run must be supplied.

 ## NetBeans